Curried Apple Soup

 I thought about specifying the exact mixture of spices to use, but this was the 1970s and using anything other than curry powder would have been the height of eccentricity.
 You do need a fairly hot curry powder for this recipe, so a Madras mix should be fine.
 You could buy one or, if you happen to have a bit of time, I can thoroughly recommend making Michelle’s recipe over at ‘The Tiffin Box’ for this particular spice mix.

 You could use any dessert apple for this soup but I'd avoid a really sharp apple such as a Granny Smith.
 After all, you could increase the acidity by adding lemon juice but it’s much harder to remove it.
-I used the variety Pink Lady in this case, although I have to admit that's due to the bargain bag rather than careful planning.
+I used the variety Pink Lady in this case, although that's due to the bargain bag rather than careful planning.

 This works well as a little appetiser served in a 1970s glass, but it can also be served either hot or cold as a light soup course.
 This amount will serve 2 – 3 people as a full-scale starter but quite a few more as a little pre-dinner treat.